Hall of Fame Welcomes Six New Members

 Inductees for 2024 OPC Hall of Fame

-The Omaha Press Club Journalists of Excellence Hall of Fame welcomed seven new members on June 8, 2024.
+The Omaha Press Club Journalists of Excellence Hall of Fame welcomed six new members on May 31, 2025.
 Since 2008, the Omaha Press club has been honoring the most notable area journalists from both the past and present.

 The newest inductees include: